-Bar none, one of the most challenging Ethernet cable terminations is the shielded Cat6 or Cat6A RJ45 connector.
-The challenges include getting a thick shielded cable to fit inside the RJ45 connector and bonding the cable shield to the metal housing.
+Bar none, one of the most challenging Ethernet cable terminations is the shielded Cat6 or Cat6A 8P8C (aka RJ45) connector.
+The challenges include getting a thick shielded cable to fit inside the connector and bonding the cable shield to the metal housing.
 Not a trivial task!
-Many different types of shielded RJ45 plugs exist, and they all fall short in one way or another.
+Many different types of shielded 8P8C modular plugs exist, and they all fall short in one way or another.
 If you are like me, you want it all.
 So trueCABLE evaluated everything on the market, found the strengths and weaknesses, and then proceeded to design our own.
 You see, you can have your cake and eat it too.

 Recommendation?
-I suggest you watch the video and read this blog as both bring their own detail level to the table.
+I suggest you watch the video and read this blog as both bring their own level of detail to the table.

-- does not make use of an internal strain latch but has the cut out for the strain latch presser bar found in nearly all crimp tools to avoid crushing the plug housing during the crimp process.
+- Does not make use of an internal plastic strain latch, but has a rectangular cut-out for the strain latch presser bar found in nearly all crimp tools to avoid crushing the plug housing during the crimp process.

-- Fits and has been performance tested with the entire line of trueCABLE shielded Cat6 and Cat6A Ethernet cable (even the big direct burial stuff)
+- Fits and has been performance tested with the entire line of trueCABLE shielded Cat6 and shielded Cat6A Ethernet cable (even the big direct burial stuff.)

 Enough of that!
 Let’s jump right into terminating, shall we?

 We will demonstrate this termination with trueCABLE Cat6A Shielded Plenum Ethernet cable.
 This cable has been fitment and performance tested as a system with our plug.

 - All-In-One trueCABLE RJ45 Crimp & Termination tool (trueCRIMP)

 - Leave the strain latch presser bar set to ON (the tool comes this way from the factory) even though the plug in question does not technically have a strain latch inside.